Navin-nash/Navin-nash/README.md

-Here’s a professional and visually appealing **GitHub README** template tailored to showcase your technical skills, teamwork, and collaborative abilities:

----

 # Hi there, I'm **Navin Raj Govindan** 👋

 Welcome to my GitHub profile!
-I'm a passionate **Software Developer** with expertise in **Information Technology** and a knack for building solutions that make an impact.
+I'm a passionate **Software Developer** with expertise in **Web Application Devlopment**, **Automation**, **AI Integration** and a knack for building solutions that make an impact.
 My journey revolves around creating efficient, scalable, and innovative solutions, both as an individual and as part of amazing teams.

 ---